bhairabmahato/Machine_Learning/Canada_per_capita_income_prediction/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change .

 ## License